venom1204/venom1204.github.io/_posts/2025-07-13-fourth-and-fifth-week.md

 This addition improves discoverability and debugging workflows for complex environments and nested data.

+**Further discussion is ongoing** around refining the recursive behavior, including how deep to traverse and whether to support additional structures (e.g., environments or language objects), to ensure the functionality aligns well with user expectations and real-world use cases.

 ---

 ### Safer `:=` Assignments: Guarding Against Function RHS ([PR #7161](https://github.com/Rdatatable/data.table/pull/7161), Closes [#5829](https://github.com/Rdatatable/data.table/issues/5829))